The Ultimate Guide To Car Diesel Tax

 Increased NO2 exposure has also been linked to heart rate variability.

-They can then remain in the body for months, potentially accumulating inside blood vessels, and increasing the risk of heart disease and strokes.
+They can then remain in the body for months, potentially accumulating inside blood vessels, and increasing the risk of heart disease, strokes and potentially cause cancer.

 In addition to directly affecting human health, NO2 is known to be harmful to the environment.